JacobKayembekazadi/football-manager/docs/CONTEXT.md

 - ✅ Include `org_id` in all queries
 - ✅ Handle loading and error states
 - ✅ Update documentation with changes
+- ✅ Use status unions instead of boolean flags

 ### Don't
 - ❌ Access Supabase directly from components